jschiefner/horse-tracker-cvlab/README.md

 ### Aufbau

 #### cropper
+- takes a frame and gives back a cropped out part in the correct aspect ratio
+-

 #### smoother
  - takes x,y,h and gives back smoothed versions of them
+ - uses the last 50 frames

 #### reader
  - read